Information Sessions and Events

 Student Finances

-Visit the UBC Enrolment Services website for details on the financial support.
+Visit the UBC Enrolment Services website for details on financial support.

-You'll also find detailed information on our tuition costs, fees for books and supplies, and more about your options for financial support here.
+You'll also find detailed information on our tuition costs, fees for books and supplies, and living costs here.